 Caballero Rivero Woodlawn Park North Cemetery and Mausoleum, cemetery in Miami, Florida, United States

-The site holds 13 graves of British and New Zealand soldiers from World War II, including airmen and naval personnel, reflecting its international heritage.
-The grounds also introduced rare tropical trees such as the first schefflera and mahogany trees planted in the United States.
+The grounds hold 13 graves of British and New Zealand soldiers from World War II, including airmen and naval personnel, which is unusual for a city cemetery in Florida.
+The site is also said to be where the first schefflera and mahogany trees in the United States were planted.

 The community of curious travelers